matestack/matestack-ui-core/docs/getting-started/quick-start.md

 * [x] Navigate to `localhost:3000/posts`

 Cool!
 Now you should see the list automatically updating itself after form submission without a browser page reload!
-And we didn't write any JavaScript for that.
+And we didn't have to write any JavaScript.
 Just two lines of simple Ruby code!
 How cool is that?

 Now we need to add some `action` components in order to "like" the posts.